-Inflation has been trending lower but has the potential to re-accelerate.
-Central banks have maintained restrictive monetary policy to ensure this does not occur.
-A prolonged period of restrictive monetary policy could result in a global recession.
+Inflation has been trending lower but has the potential to reaccelerate.
+Central banks have been loosening monetary policy after obtaining evidence that inflation continues trending downwards.
 The Investment Manager monitors the portfolio daily and considers the portfolio's sensitivity to interest rates.
 The Investment Manager also monitors the borrowing rates and weighs the benefits of gearing against its costs.